This page contains:

 Praying through Sketches

-1) There are no rules, so whatever I produce is more interesting than a blank piece of paper.
+1) There are no rules, so whatever I produce is more interesting than a

 2) It’s a different way of getting things off my chest from talking.